 Defoliants and desiccants are pesticide materials generally referred to as harvest aids.
 A defoliant causes the leaves of a plant to drop off early, but does not kill the plant.
 A desiccant draws moisture from a plant, killing the plant foliage.

-Rodenticides are chemicals used to control rats, mice, bats and other rodents.
+Rodenticides are chemicals used to control rats, mice and other rodents.
 Chemicals which control other mammals, birds, and fish are also grouped in this category by regulatory agencies.
 Most rodenticides are stomach poisons and are often applied as baits.
 Even rodenticides which act by contacting the pest are usually not applied over large surfaces because of the hazard to domestic animals or desirable wildlife.
 They are usually applied in limited areas such as runways, known feeding places, or as baits.

 Nematicides are chemicals used to control nematodes.
 Nematodes are tiny hair-like worms, many of which live in the soil and feed on plant roots.
 Very few of these worms live above ground.
 Usually, soil fumigants are used to control nematodes in the soil.
 (See section on fumigants in Module XV.)
 However, a few contact insecticides and fungicides are also effective against these tiny worms.

 Molluscicides are chemicals used to control snails and slugs.
 Usually the chemicals must be eaten by the pest to work.
 Baits are often used to attract and kill snails or slugs in an area.